saurabhgkp/gsheet-to-db/readme.md

 # gsheet-to-db

-Use Google Sheets as a database perform all CRUD opraction
+ ####  Easy to use and implement
+SheetDB will turn your sheets into a  **JSON API**, easy to integrate with other tools and all programming languages.
 ## operations

-Get All Data, Get Data By Id ,insert Data , Update By Id And Delete Data By Id
+####  You can read and edit your spreadsheet with GET, POST, PUT and DELETE requests with just a few lines of code.

 ## FAQ

-#### In Google Sheet you have to set data in header vale by manually first Field must be an 'id' and remaining is upto you
+#### In Google Sheets you have to set data in header vale by manually first Field must be an 'id' and remaining is upto you

 | id            | Name    | Status   | Salary   |
 | ------------- | ------- | -------- | -------- |